GECToken-DeFi/DGEFi/README.md

 * Advantages of DGE

     ~ Supported by underlying physical assets, the benefits are more real and stable.

 ~ Flexible supply system, no team reservation, no pre-mining.
-Follow the principle of more work and more gain to ensure the benefits of mining.
+Follow the principle of more work and more gain to ensure the benefits of mining

 ~ Complete on-chain governance, permission to the community, open and transparent.